pienapin/pinotes/_posts/2023-09-16-my-arch-installation-101.md

 Save and exit.

 Congratulations, you are in Arch Linux.
-But, it is not installed yet, you are on your USB drive.
+But, it is not installed yet, you are only on your USB drive.